OneWorld-github/hangman/README.md

 if the letter has already been tried if it is 1 letter and hasn't been tried yet we append to our list of tried letters. else we run the check guess

+Hope you enjoy the game.
+Best of luck with guessing the correct letters.